Hybrid Exchange Measurement-Based Qubit Operations in Semiconductor Double Quantum Dot Qubits: Introduction

 Semiconductor spin qubits offer long coherence times and precise control of inter-QD energy detuning and tunnel couplings\cite{takeda2020resonantly,yang2019silicon,zajac2018resonantly,russ2018high} within both commercially available and isotopically purifiable semiconductors, making them excellent candidates for quantum processors.
-Exchange interactions allow for fast spin-spin entangling operations susceptible to errors due to charge noise in the controlling gates\cite{russ2017three,reed2016reduced,yoneda2018quantum}.
-Encoded qubits in the larger Hilbert space of two or more spins\cite{divincenzo2000universal,bacon2000universal,levy2002universal,johnson2005triplet,laird2010coherent,russ2017three} are employed to allow operations-via-exchange, at the cost of more qubits and increased susceptibility to leakage errors.
-Leakage errors occur when the qubit couples to spin states outside the encoded qubit subspace and are generally caused by inter-qubit exchange interaction\cite{wardrop2014exchange} and charge noise or hyperfine interactions\cite{andrews2019quantifying}, depending on the encoded subspace.
-In this work we are interested in exploring MBQC with encoded spin qubits to avoid these issues by demonstrating full qubit control, within approaches that suppress qubit leakage and are inherently compatible with quantum error correction at the cost of a polynomial increase in the required qubits\cite{raussendorfMeasurementbasedQuantumComputation2003,raussendorfFaulttolerantOnewayQuantum2006}.
+Exchange interactions allow for fast spin-spin entangling operations that are susceptible to errors due to charge noise in the controlling gates\cite{russ2017three,reed2016reduced,yoneda2018quantum}.
+Therefore simple encoded qubits of two or more spins\cite{levy2002universal,johnson2005triplet,laird2010coherent,russ2017three} are employed to protect against charge noise errors, at the cost of susceptibility to leakage errors.
+Leakage errors occur when the qubit couples to spin states outside the encoded qubit subspace and are generally caused by inter-qubit exchange interaction\cite{wardrop2014exchange} or hyperfine interactions\cite{andrews2019quantifying}, depending on the encoded subspace.
+In this work we are interested in exploring MBQC with encoded spin qubits to avoid these issues by demonstrating full qubit control, within schemes that suppress qubit leakage.
+Such implementations are inherently compatible with error correction schemes at the cost of a polynomial increase in the required qubits\cite{raussendorfMeasurementbasedQuantumComputation2003,raussendorfFaulttolerantOnewayQuantum2006}.